christopherjnash/home-assistant-addons/audiobookshelf/README.md

 # Audiobookshelf for Home Assistant

 This add-on is based on [advplyr's audiobookshelf app](https://github.com/advplyr/audiobookshelf), which is a self-hosted audiobook and podcast server.
-This specific implementation was drawn from [matthewturk's repo](https://github.com/matthewturk/hass-audiobookshelf)

-5/23/25 at 3:56pm

 ## 🔗 Usage

 Once installed, access the Web UI via:
 `http://<YOUR_HOME_ASSISTANT_IP>:8083/`

 ## 🛠️ Configuration

 No additional user configuration is required for basic usage.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]